BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Happy Horizontal People Transporter/README.md

 ==================

 This mod must be imported into BLCMM using `File -> Import single mod`.
-Choose the file `Happy Horizontal People Transporter.blcm` and have at it!
+Choose the file `TPS Happy Horizontal People Transporter.blcm` and have at it!

 More Technical Notes
 ====================